 The guys admirably & unashamedly admit that they are novices to the whole podcasting scene.
 Kicking off season one in the autumn of 2020 amidst a global pandemic, which would have been far from easy.
 Openly admitting that they bought a cheap microphone, and winged the podcast.
 This admission alone in my eye shows spirit.
 That spirit for having a go (a bloody good go at that!)
 And is all part of the TNP charm; trust me guys you smashed a debut!

 The Night Post is set within a fictional shadowy dystopian backdrop of Gilt city where communication in general between Gilt city & the Skelter has gone down the pan.
-For further clarification The Skelter is technically the entire region of Gilt City and surrounding areas with locals using the term to distinguish what lies beyond the metro area.
+For further clarification, The Skelter is technically the entire region of Gilt City and surrounding areas with locals using the term to distinguish what lies beyond the metro area.
 Or as I interpreted it as the difference between the outskirts of town.
-For London folk this is how they would comfortably class the rest of the UK!
+For London folk, this is how they would comfortably class the rest of the UK!

 The idea for the podcast came to the shows writer’s as the US postal service became a hot topic for public debate.
 You see the TNP team all live within the rural south, where it appears internet speeds and mobile phone coverage is pretty shocking.
 This lack of modern age communication ability made low-fi ways of communicating i.e. pen & paper more tangible to our podcaster’s.
-And so with this this initial concept and blueprint, the TNP podcast was outlined.
+And so with this initial concept and blueprint, the TNP podcast was outlined.

 The podcast does have its own centralised bunch of characters (Nicholas, Milo, Clementine, and Val) written with their own individualised backstory with one of the biggest plots being Milo (Tyler Anderson) who finds himself endlessly searching for his missing husband Ashley.
-In my opinion it is the actual stories taken from the letters with which our couriers deliver, and the storytelling narration delivered to the audience’s ears that makes the show.
+In my opinion, it is the actual stories taken from the letters with which our couriers deliver, and the storytelling narration delivered to the audience’s ears that make the show.